OpenIntroStat/oilabs-jamovi/README.md

 open-source textbook.
 The textbook as well as the html version of the labs can be found at [http://www.openintro.org/stat/labs.php](http://www.openintro.org/stat/labs.php).

-This repository is a fork of the original base-R labs.
-It incorporates the tidyverse syntax from the `dplyr` package for data manipulation, the `ggplot2` package for graphics, and the `infer` package for statistical inference.
+This repository is a fork of [oilabs-tidy](https://github.com/OpenIntroStat/oilabs-tidy).
+It uses [jamovi](https://www.jamovi.org/).
+[TO DO: ADD ANOTHER SENTENCE ABOUT JAMOVI]

 We currently support our source files in the RMarkdown (.Rmd) format, which can be output into html format (though output to pdf is also possible).
 The source files are processed